The Indian Tomb (1959 film): Plot

 The Indian Tomb picks up directly after the cliffhanger ending of The Tiger of Eschnapur.

 Architect Harald Berger and Princess Seetha are fleeing the wrath of the jealous Maharaja Chandra, who has discovered their love.
 Pursued across deserts and jungles by the Maharaja’s soldiers, the lovers face treacherous landscapes, wild animals, and a web of betrayals.
 Meanwhile, Harald’s sister Irene and her husband Walter, still guests of Chandra, begin to suspect the Maharaja’s darker intentions, as his obsession with Seetha pushes him toward cruelty and vengeance.

 The story culminates in the construction of the Maharaja’s intended monument: a grand tomb for Seetha—meant not as an honor but as her eternal prison in death.
 As political unrest brews and a rebellion stirs among Chandra’s subjects, loyalties shift and danger mounts.
 In the final act, love, jealousy, and imperial grandeur collide in a spectacle of dance, swordplay, and opulent settings, leading to a resolution that restores order but leaves the grandeur of Chandra’s ambitions crumbling in the dust.

 Reception

 On the review aggregator website Rotten Tomatoes, the film had an approval rating of 88% based on 8 reviews.
 Contemporaneously Die Welt wrote: "Here lies Fritz Lang, once creator of important films like Metropolis and M. The 'Indian tomb' is his own" [i.e., grave as a filmmaker].
+In contrast to the film's early reception, later American film critics have assessed the film much more positively.

+Snake dance scene

-In contrast to those earlier opinions, contemporary American film critics are positive about the film.
-The film is probably best remembered today for Debra Paget's sexy "snake dance scene".
-The Hollywood Reporter headlined their review with a publicity shot of her dance, writing, "The pasted-on costume she wears for a long 'snake dance' scene, which leaves her nearly naked, seems to do the trick—though Seetha's wardrobe will hardly distract 21st century viewers from perhaps the fakest-looking writhing cobra in movie history."
+The film is probably best remembered today for Debra Paget's "snake dance scene".
+The Hollywood Reporter headlined their 2019 review of the film with a publicity shot of her dance, writing, "The pasted-on costume she wears for a long 'snake dance' scene, which leaves her nearly naked, seems to do the trick—though Seetha's wardrobe will hardly distract 21st century viewers from perhaps the fakest-looking writhing cobra in movie history."